welshea/git_commit_timestamps/README.md

-than the repository timestamp (we don't want new changes to the file being dated before the prior versions), or in the local future (we want to limit timestamps in the git server future as much as possible), the commit proceeds using normal default commit date behavior .
+than the repository timestamp (we don't want new changes to the file being dated before the prior versions), or in the local future (we want to limit timestamps in the git server future as much as possible), the commit proceeds using normal default commit date behavior.

 The commit message is generated from a combination of the (optional) user-provided message, the operation to be performed (taken from its 'git